Drinking bird: Alternative design

 In 2003 an alternative mechanism was devised by Nadine Abraham and Peter Palffy-Muhoray of Ohio, USA, that utilizes capillary action combined with evaporation to produce motion, but has no volatile working fluid.
 Their paper "A Dunking Bird of the Second Kind", was submitted to the American Journal of Physics, and published in June 2004.
 It describes a mechanism which, while similar to the original drinking bird, operates without a temperature difference.
 Instead it utilizes a combination of capillary action, gravitational potential difference and the evaporation of water to power the device.

-This bird works as follows: it is balanced such that, when dry, it tips into a head-down position.
-The bird is placed next to a water source such that this position brings its beak into contact with water.
-Water is then lifted into the beak by capillary action (the authors used a triangular sponge) and carried by capillary action past the fulcrum to a larger sponge reservoir which they fashioned to resemble wings.
-When enough water has been absorbed by the reservoir, the now-heavy bottom causes the bird to tip into a head-up position.
-With the beak out of the water, eventually enough water evaporates from the sponge that the original balance is restored and the head tips down again.
-Although a small drop in temperature may occur due to evaporative cooling, this does not contribute to the motion of the bird.
-The device operates relatively slowly with 7 hours 22 minutes being the average cycle time measured.
+In popular culture

+In Australian playwright John Romeril's play The Floating World, drinking birds are a symbolic prop which represent the progression of Les's insanity.

+In The Simpsons episode "King-Size Homer", Homer uses a drinking bird to press the Y key on his nuclear control computer, eventually leading to a nuclear meltdown.